ZEvans1/periodic-table-api/README.md

 ## Description

-_This is code for the beginning of an API for the periodic table of elements._
+_This is code for the beginning of an API for the periodic table of elements.
+Using REST, the following actions are currently possible:_

+* _Create groups for the table (columns)_
+* _Create periods for the table (rows)_
+* _Create elements_
+* _View groups, periods, or elements
+* _Assign elements to groups

+_Next steps are: _

+* _Assign elements to periods_
+* _Allow sorting of elements (atomic number, atomic mass, alphabetical, etc)

+_This was designed so that additional properties like electron configuration or isotopes could be easily added to the objects and database later on.

 ## Setup/Installation Requirements